 2. Remove all live ammo from practice area/room.
 You can use Saf-T Trainers aka Dummy Rounds in their place

 3. Ensure you have a safe direction for unloading — and then reloading when you’re done.

 4. No distractions.
 If you get a phone call or visitor to your space, stop.
 If you want to continue dry firing, start back at Step 1.

 5. When you have made the decision to stop dry firing, stop.
 Do not go back and shoot again.

-Do not allow any live ammo in the practice area and/or room.
 If there are ANY distractions, STOP.
-Sometimes people forget that they have loaded a live round and they will do just one more dry-fire drill.
+Be extra careful when finished with your dry fire session if distractions are around, sometimes people forget that they have loaded a live round back into the gun and they will do just one more dry-fire drill.
 This is how they accidentally shoot their ΤV set.
+Again, very important to not allow any live ammo in the practice area and/or room.

 Dry fire is a training tool that lets you focus on the fundamentals, which can save your life if the situation arises, impress your friends with tight groupings, and even win competitions.
 Need ideas for dry-fire drills?
 Our Shooting Journal has 12 months of dry-fire drills.
 We also offer Dry Fire Training Cards that have more than 50 dry fire exercises and drills contained in the Dry Fire Training Card Deck, you’ll always have another fun, powerful and exciting dry fire drill to look forward to!